skainen/kaksilingo/README.md

 # Ideas for extending the app
 - Using sentences instead of single words.
 - Text to speech for learning pronounciation.
-- Better logic for when user has learnt a word and it isn't asked for again.
+- Better logic for frequency of asked words.
+(Now it's just the streak of 2 correct answers)